cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * subjectKeyIdentifier. extensionValue is the value of the 'keyIdentifier' field encoded as a CBOR byte string.

+* cRLDistributionPoints.
+If the cRLDistributionPoints is a sequence of DistributionPointName, it is encoded like subjectAltName, with the difference that if cRLDistributionPoints contains exactly one uniformResourceIdentifier, the the array and the int are omitted and extensionValue is the uniformResourceIdentifier encoded as a CBOR text string

 ### Example Encoding of Extensions

 The examples below use values from {{extype}}, {{EKU}}, and {{GN}}: